canonical/openthread-border-router-snap/Wiki.md

 # Commission and control a Matter Thread device via the OTBR Snap

 ### Setup environment:
-Ubuntu Desktop 23.04
+- Ubuntu Desktop 23.04

-### Requirements:
+- nRF52840 dongle (A) with RCP firmware as an RCP

-nRF52840 dongle A with the Thread lighting app running on it
+- nRF52840 dongle (B) with the Thread lighting app running on it

-nRF52840 dongle B with RCP firmware as an RCP

 ## Installation and setup of OTBR Snap:
 1. Install the OpenThread Border Router (OTBR) snap: